There's still some decent stuff here, but I got, don't worry.

 I have, for what that's worth.

-The smartest people in the room sort of wringing their hands, oh my good poor Obama's credibility at stake.
+Meanwhile, these people that think they're just so smart, the smartest people in the room sort of wringing their hands, oh my God, poor Obama's credibility is at stake.

-They're what can Obama out tough Putin.
+They're what can Obama out tough Putin?

 And the reason they're quaking in their boots is because they know what a ridiculous proposition that is.